 I think winter has an amazing atmosphere in Dublin and it’s my absolute favourite time to visit Dublin (just wrap up warm), but every month has its charm!

 Dublin recently got Uber, but it’s not exactly cheap.
 Basically the easiest way to get around Dublin is walking, taxi, the bus system (which is great by the way!) or via tour.
 If you’re just visiting sights within the city centre itself, you could do the hop on-hop off type bus tour for convenience.

-Then rent a car if you want to venture to some of the best sights near Dublin. (a tour is also an option as there are LOTS of tour companies in Dublin).
+Then rent a car in Ireland if you want to venture to some of the best sights near Dublin. (a tour is also an option as there are LOTS of tour companies in Dublin).

 Dublin is the perfect place for a city break.
 So therefore I recommend a stay of around 3-4 nights, but you could easily make it in a weekend break.

 But you won’t be able to do everything on this list of the best things to do in Dublin.